Summer School HISSEMA

 - Topics related to World Trade

-Part 1 Business Systems, CSR and Business Ethics:
+Part 2 Business Systems, CSR and Business Ethics:

-Examination form: written exam -
+Examination form: exam, presentation and essay -

 2) The German Economy & the European Union